lqhuang/typed-settings/docs/index.rst

 ----

-Typed Settings allows you to cleanly structure your settings with `attrs <https://www.attrs.org>`_ classes.
+Typed Settings allows you to cleanly structure and validate your settings with `attrs <https://www.attrs.org>`_ classes.
 Type annotations will be used to automatically convert values to the proper type (using `cattrs <https://cattrs.readthedocs.io>`_).
 You can currently load settings from these sources: